 - Nightwing: Sylph can mentally manipulate an experimental prehensile cloth, but the murder of its creator has made it so that the intended method for normal people controlling it is all but lost.

-- Spider-Man villain Sandman has very limited telekinetic abilities over sand.
+- The Spider-Man villain Sandman has very limited telekinetic abilities over sand.
 He can draw sand from his immediate area towards himself, and then absorb it to increase his mass and strength.

 - One of Spider-Woman's rogues, Gypsy Moth, was a mutant with the ability to manipulate cloths and fabrics.